Rishiraj17/selenium-java-testng-framework/docs/week-1/day-1-to-5-foundation.md

 - Keeps browser creation logic isolated from test lifecycle
 - Allows easy extension for new browsers
 - Supports both automated and manual driver management strategies

+---

+## Day 10: Assertion & Validation Strategy

+### What Changed
+- Added a meaningful assertion to the smoke test
+- Validated page load using title-based verification

+### Assertion Philosophy
+- One primary assertion per test
+- Assertions live only in test classes
+- Setup and base layers contain no assertions

+### Key Learnings
+- Assertions verify correctness; waits handle timing
+- `assertTrue` is preferred for UI conditions that may vary
+- Clear failure messages improve debuggability